Bar Council of India

-The Bar Council of India is a statutory body established under the section 4 of Advocates Act 1961 that regulates the legal practice and legal education in India.
-Its members are elected from amongst the lawyers in India and as such represents the Indian bar.
+Bar Council of India (BCI) is a statutory body established under section 4 of the Advocates Act 1961 that regulates the legal practice and legal education in India.
+Its members are elected from amongst the lawyers in India and represent the Indian bar.
 It prescribes standards of professional conduct, etiquettes and exercises disciplinary jurisdiction over the bar.
-It also sets standards for legal education and grants recognition to universities whose degree in law will serve as a qualification for students to enroll themselves as advocates upon graduation.
+It also sets standards for legal education and grants recognition to universities whose law degrees will qualify students to enrol themselves as advocates upon graduation.

 History

-In March 1953, the 'All India Bar Committee', headed by S. R. Das, submitted a report which proposed the creation of a bar council for each state and an all India bar council as an apex body.
-It was suggested that the all India bar council would regulate the legal profession and set the standard of legal education.
-The Law Commission of India was assigned the job of assembling a report on judicial administration reforms and helps India to reform justice and equity to whole country.
+In March 1953, the 'All India Bar Committee', headed by S. R. Das, submitted a report that proposed the creation of a bar council for each state and an all-India bar council as an apex body.
+It was suggested that the All India Bar Council would regulate the legal profession and set the standard of legal education.
+The Law Commission of India was assigned the job of assembling a report on judicial administration reforms and helping India to reform justice and equity to the whole country.

 In 1961, the Advocates Act was introduced to implement the recommendations made by the 'All India Bar Committee' and 'Law Commission'.
 M. C. Setalvad and C. K. Daphtary were the first chairman and vice chairman respectively.
 In 1963, C. K. Daphtary became the chairman and S. K. Ghose became the vice chairman.